 Content marketing addresses a common pain point of traditional advertising or batch-and-blast marketing campaigns.
 Such campaigns can seem disruptive and irrelevant.
-So, content marketing aims to present material so that it is informative, timely, and relevant in the context in which it’s discovered.
+So, content marketing aims to present the material that it is informative, timely, and relevant to the end-user.

 Content marketing positions a brand as authoritative by freely offering helpful information without a sales pitch.
 It is somewhat similar to native advertising.
 But consumers are increasingly wary of the hidden sales pitches in native advertising.
-Content marketing aims to raise brand awareness without annoying the audience or generating mistrust.
+Content marketing aims to raise brand awareness and increase trust among your audience without annoying them.

 Not all content marketing platforms address content ideation and production.
 Those that do commonly have the following features: